jayantasamaddar/quick-reference/aws/databases/dynamodb/README.md

   - No performance impact
   - Alternatively, can do normal backup and restore
   - On-demand backups
-  - Export to S3 without using RCU within the Point-in-time window of 35 days and import from S3 without using WCU
+  - Export to S3 without using RCU within the Point-in-time window of 35 days (PITR must be enabled) and import from S3 without using WCU

 - **Global Tables**